Springer correspondence for exceptional Lie algebras and their duals in small characteristic: Introduction

 Assume now that the characteristic of $\tk$ is bad for $G$.
 In general we can no longer identify the sets $\cA_G$, $\cA_{\Lg}$ and $\cA_{\Lg^*}$.
-The Springer correspondence for $\Lg$ and $\Lg^*$ in bad characteristic has been determined explicitly when $G$ is a classical group \cite{X3}.
-Assume that $G$ is an exceptional group of type $G_2$ or $F_4$ in bad characteristic.
-The Springer correspondence for $\Lg$ has been described by Spaltenstein \cite{S2} when $G$ is of type $F_4$ and $\on{char}\tk=2$.
-In this paper we describe the Springer correspondence for $\Lg$ and $\Lg^*$ in the remaining cases.
+When $G$ is a classical group, the Springer correspondence for $\Lg$ and $\Lg^*$ in bad characteristic has been determined explicitly in \cite{X3}.
+When $G$ is of type $F_4$ and $\on{char}\tk=2$, the Springer correspondence for $\Lg$ has been described by Spaltenstein \cite{S2}.
+When $G$ is of type $E_6,E_7$ or $E_8$ in bad characteristic, the Springer correspondence for $\Lg$ was partially described by the work of Spaltenstein \cite{S5} and Holt-Spaltenstein \cite{HS}.
+In this paper we describe the Springer correspondence for $\Lg$ and $\Lg^*$ in the remaining cases when $G$ is of type $G_2$ or $F_4$.
 We will focus on the case of $\Lg^*$ with details given and treat the case of $\Lg$ briefly.
-The Springer correspondence for $\Lg$ and $\Lg^*$ turns out the same as in characteristic $0$ when $G$ is of type $G_2$ and $\on{char}\tk=2$, or when $G$ is of type $F_4$ and $\on{char}\tk=3$.
+The Springer correspondence for $\Lg$ and $\Lg^*$ turns out to be the same as in characteristic $0$ when $G$ is of type $G_2$ and $\on{char}\tk=2$, or when $G$ is of type $F_4$ and $\on{char}\tk=3$.
 The same holds for $\Lg^*$ when $G$ is of type $G_2$ and $\on{char}\tk=3$.

 The paper is organized as follows.
 In \S\ref{sec-pre} we discuss some preliminaries.
 In particular, we determine the existence of $G$-invariant non-degenerate bilinear forms on $\Lg$ (see Lemma \ref{bilinear}).
 In \S\ref{sec-nilp} we describe the component groups of centralizers for nilpotent elements in $\Lg^*$ and we compute the dimensions of the Springer fibers.
 In \S\ref{sec-sc} we describe the Springer correspondence $\gamma_{\Lg^*}:\on{Irr}W\to\cA_{\Lg^*}$ for $\Lg^*$ explicitly.
 In particular, following \cite{Lu1}, we give an a priori description of the set $\gamma_{\Lg^*}^{-1}\{(\cO,\bar\bQ_l)\,|\,(\cO,\bar\bQ_l)\in\cA_{\Lg*}\}$, i.e. a set of Weyl group representations that parametrize nilpotent coadjoint orbits in $\Lg^*$.
 Finally, in \S\ref{sec-SCg} we describe the maps $\gamma_{\Lg}:\on{Irr}W\to\cA_\Lg$ for $\Lg$ explicitly.